robsecord/Bloom/README.md

 - all of the earned interest could go directly to the gift-card-creator
 - or any split between the two

+Gift card creators can add their own credit to the balance giving gift card purchasers further incentive to purchase now.

 Resilient and persistent, nothing can stop Bloom's gift cards from being sold!

 ## System Overview